Biden Administration Announces $254 Million to Tackle Polluted Brownfield Sites | US EPA

 Biden Administration Announces $254 Million to Tackle Polluted Brownfield Sites

-EPA announces 265 communities to receive Brownfields Cleanup, Assessment and Revolving Loan Fund Grants to help build a better America while advancing environmental justice
+A total of 6 communities in Mississippi will receive Brownfield Assessment and Cleanup or High Performing Revolving Loan Fund support to help build back America’s economy while addressing environmental justice concerns

-WASHINGTON (May 12, 2022) – Today, the Biden Administration through the U.S. Environmental Protection Agency (EPA) awarded $254.5 million in Brownfields grants to 265 communities.
+ATLANTA (May 18, 2022) — Today, the Biden Administration through the U.S. Environmental Protection Agency (EPA) awarded $254.5 million in Brownsfields Grants to 256 communities.
 Today’s grants are supported by President Biden’s Bipartisan Infrastructure Law, which provides a total of $1.5 billion to advance environmental justice, spur economic revitalization, and create jobs by cleaning up contaminated, polluted, or hazardous brownfield properties.

 Brownfield projects can range from cleaning up buildings with asbestos or lead contamination, to assessing and cleaning up abandoned properties that once managed dangerous chemicals.
 Once cleaned up, former brownfield properties can be redeveloped into productive uses such as grocery stores, affordable housing, health centers, museums, parks, and solar farms.